ldkngan/SQL_Marketing_Analytics/README.md

 <img width="484" height="54" alt="image" src="https://github.com/user-attachments/assets/392cb887-15c9-49ed-9ea1-8ef68d8cbd0c" />

 ### Q6.
 Average revenue per session (only purchasers) in **July 2017**
+The purpose of this query is to **evaluate monetization efficiency** by calculating the **average revenue generated per session for purchasing users** in July 2017.

+This analysis aims to:
+- Measure how much **revenue each purchasing visit contributes on average**.
+- Assess the effectiveness of **on-site conversion and pricing strategy**.
+- Provide a clear indicator of **revenue performance per user session**, independent of traffic volume.

+In short, this query helps quantify **spending strength per visit**, offering insight into how efficiently user sessions are converted into revenue.

 ```sql
 SELECT
   FORMAT_DATE('%Y%m', PARSE_DATE('%Y%m%d', date)) AS month